TolgaTatli/Moonrise/about.markdown

 <center> Hello everybody; I'm <a href="https://www.researchgate.net/profile/Mahdi-Farmahini-Farahani"><b>Arad</b></a> and this is my Personal Website! </center>

 I’m a creative undergraduate Geology student with a passion for Hydrology/Hydrogeology, Climate Change, Geophysics, and Remote Sensing.
 I thoroughly enjoy Data Analysis and Data Visualization in Python.
 Since childhood, I’ve been fascinated by Math, and currently, I focus on Advanced Linear Algebra and Mathematical Modeling.
 I also have a love for music, video games, and outdoor activities like hiking.
 I enjoy connecting with people and learning about their cultures.
+In Addition to these, I love to develope open-source softwares.

 ## Personal Information